fay-code/VidAge-project/README.md

 - yarn (for downloading packages)

 # How-To-Use
+- change directories (cd) to server and install packages through terminal or cmd by typing (yarn install)
-- install packages through npm in NOTES.md
+- change directories (cd) to client and install packages through terminal or cmd by typing (yarn install)
 - Set Up mongoDB connection through mongoDBCompass
-- cd to server and type yarn dev
+- change directories (cd) to server and type yarn dev
-- cd to client and type yarn dev
+- change directories (cd) to client and type yarn dev